vindar/tgx/docs/intro_api_3D.md

 ~~~

 If a sketch only uses unlit textured geometry, do not load the flat or Gouraud lighting paths.
 If it switches between
 a flat debug view and a textured view, load both `SHADER_FLAT` and the texture mode.
+If it switches between textured
+and untextured drawing, load both the texture mode and `SHADER_NOTEXTURE`.
+If it sometimes draws without depth
+testing, load `SHADER_NOZBUFFER` too.

 Texture quality and wrapping may also be selected explicitly: